p-senichenkov/theorem-prover/README.md

 4. "Skolemization" -- existance quantifiers are replaced with Skolemov constants and functions.
 5. Get rid of universal quantifiers -- universal quantifiers are simply being removed.
 6. Bring formula to CNF -- distributivity of disjunction is applied, so that formula becomes Conjunctive Normal Form.
-Also, consecutive conjunctions or disjunctions are being merged into "n-ary" ones (by associativity) for brevity and convenience.
-7. Get rid of redundancy -- different kinds of redundancies are removed (i. e. `(x) & (y) & (x)` is replaced with `y`).
+7. Get rid of redundancy -- different kinds of redundancies are removed (e. g. `(x) & (y) & (x)` is replaced with `y`).

-It's recommended that you do these transformations when you try to prove formula on a piece of paper or on a whiteboard.
+It's recommended that you do these transformations when you try to prove formula on a piece of paper or on a whiteboard (note that explicit 7th step is not needed in this case: you will do it automatically as soon as redundancy arises).

 ### Resolution